LaZeAsh/notes/content/Physics - Unit 3 test.md

 - Number 6 on the test as a multiple choice question
 - F$_s$ - F$_F$ =
 - Algebra will be relatively simple on the test
+- Will be given the coefficient of friction, applied force, acceleration and will be asked to be given the mass
+- The free response question on this test is like Page 186 # 120
 -